paulgolter/blender-pipeline-integration/README.md

 >>> bpy.context.scene.my_settings.my_float
 0.0
 ```
-Property Groups are versy useful to, as the name says, 'group' multiple properties together.
+Property Groups are very useful to, as the name says, 'group' multiple properties together.
 You can also nest them in to each other.

 >**_In a Pipeline_**: you would usually register one property group on the required type and store all your properties inside that group to keep things nice and tidy!

 #### **Window Manager Properties**

 The [window manager](https://docs.blender.org/api/current/bpy.types.WindowManager.html) is a Blender data block that defines open windows and other user interface data.
-Because of it's nature that it is alwyas newly created for a Blender session it offers python sripts a greate place to store very temporary data that will be scrapped when the session ends.
+Because of it's nature that it is always newly created for a Blender session it offers python scripts a great place to store very temporary data that will be scrapped when the session ends.

 To add a property to the window manager do: